Rising Sun Pictures: Description and people

-RSP's offices are located across Australia, with the head office located on Flinders Street, in Adelaide.
+RSP head office is located on Flinders Street, Adelaide.

-As of September 2025, Alexandra Daunt Watney serves as president of the studio, Phil Barrenger as Head of Operations, and Ian Cope as Executive Producer.
+As of September 2025, Alexandra Daunt Watney serves as president of the studio, Phil Barrenger as head of operations, and Ian Cope as executive producer.

 Awards

+The company has won many awards over the years.

+It won the Best Video award at the 2003 edition of the ARIA Music Awards, for their work on Rogue Traders' "One of My Kind".

-The company has won many awards, including AEAF Special Merit Awards for Mortal Kombat and the second season of The Boys in 2021.
+The company won AEAF Special Merit Awards for Mortal Kombat and the second season of The Boys in 2021.

 In 2022, RSP won two AEAF Bronze Awards, for Jungle Cruise and Cowboy Bebop.
 In the same year, VFX supervisor Julian Hutchens was co-winner of the AACTA Award for Best Visual Effects or Animation for the team's work on Baz Luhrmann’s Elvis.

-ARIA Music Awards

-The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
-They commenced in 1987.